Microwave flux-flow Hall effect in a multi-band superconductor FeSe: Introduction

 FeSe is another promising candidate for the quantized core because of its very small Fermi energy, comparable to the superconducting gap $\Delta_0\sim E_F$~\cite{Kasahara2014}, and long QP-lifetime $\tau$ in the superconducting state~\cite{Okada2021}.
 Indeed, scanning tunneling spectroscopy (STS) measurements of FeSe single crystals show Friedel-like oscillations, which shows the quantized levels in the core~\cite{Hanaguri2019}, and we expect that features specific to superclean cores will be observed.
 The $\eta_{eff}$ measurement of a pure single crystal of FeSe yields $r=1\pm0.5$~\cite{Okada2021}.
 Although this is the largest value of $r$ measured thus far among various superconductors, it is still in the moderate clean region.
 We expect a much larger value in flux-flow Hall angle measurements.
 Another interesting viewpoint is that FeSe is a multi-band superconductor, where we expect to observe novel effects.
 Indeed, in multi-band superconductors, the dissociation of electron and hole vortices has been proposed theoretically~\cite{Lin2013}.
 Although there have been experimental studies to investigate flux flow in multi-band superconductors~\cite{Shibata2003,Akutagawa2008,Okada2012,Takahashi2012a,Okada2013a,Okada2013b,Okada2014,Okada2015,Okada2021}, no such novel feature has been reported.

 In this study, we investigated the microwave flux-flow Hall effect in FeSe pure single crystals using the cross-shaped bimodal cavity technique.
-We find that the flux-flow Hall angle of FeSe is about 0.5 at low temperatures, which is equal to or smaller than that evaluated by the $\eta_{eff}$ measurement.
-In addition, the Hall angle behaves in a different manner as a function of the magnetic field from what was obtained from the $\eta_{eff}$ measurement.
-These features contrast the cuprate superconductors.
-We argue that these might be characteristic of multi-band superconductors due to the cancellation of contributions from the hole and the electron.
-Therefore, our study is the first demonstration of novel feature characteristics of flux flow in multi-band superconductors.
+We find that the flux-flow Hall angle of FeSe at low temperatures is about 0.5, which is equal to or smaller than that evaluated by the $\eta_{eff}$ measurement.
+This feature contrasts the cuprate superconductors.
+We argue that it might be characteristic of multi-band superconductors due to the cancellation of contributions from the hole and the electron.
+Therefore, our study suggests the effect of the multi-band nature on the vortex dynamics.